azeledon/stock-analysis/README.md

 *Analysis of green energy stocks and comparison between total daily volume and yearly return for each stock.*

-*Refactor VBA code and measure performance*
+*Refactor VBA code and measure performance.*

 ### Purpose

-*Refactoring the VBA code using green_stocks VBA code, with the goal of making a code easy to reuse for my client*
+*Refactoring the VBA code using green_stocks VBA code, with the goal of making a code easy to reuse for my client.*

 ***